E-commerce VAT reform

 Note:

 Non-EU sellers will be required to use an intermediary if they wish to use the IOSS.
 This applies to movements of goods from GB to NI.
+Using the IOSS is not mandatory, and non-EU suppliers can register in individual member states.

 Revenue.ie has further information about the IOSS and how to register.